JontyNewman/PinewoodTask/README.md

 The solution uses an in-memory database and has two startup projects, namely WebApi and WebUi.
 You can [set multiple startup projects in Visual Studio](https://learn.microsoft.com/en-us/visualstudio/ide/how-to-set-multiple-startup-projects).

 Alternatively, the two projects can be run concurrently using the [.NET CLI](https://learn.microsoft.com/en-us/dotnet/core/tools/).
+You will need to **amend the `HttpCustomerRepository.BaseAddress` in `appsettings.Development.json` for WebUi**.

 ```sh
 cd path/to/WebApi